PanoraExchange/Aptos-Tokens/README.md

 Aptos Token List Response object consists of the following fields:

 - `chainId`: The chain ID to which the token belongs.
 (Note: The default chain ID is 1 for Aptos Mainnet)
-- `tokenAddress`: The complete address used for identifying the token as per Aptos core framework
+- `tokenAddress`: The complete address used to identify the token as per the Aptos Coin Standard (Legacy)
+- `faAddress`: The complete address used to identify the token as per the Aptos Fungible Asset (FA) Standard
 - `name`: The name of the token
 - `symbol`: The symbol registered by the token minter on-chain
 - `decimals`: The number of decimal places for the token